Darrylia

 Darrylia is a genus of sea snails, marine gastropod mollusks in the family Horaiclavidae.

 It was previously included tentatively within the subfamily Crassispirinae of the family Turridae.

 Description

 Species in this genus show a broad protoconch with 1.5 whorls and without spiral ornamentation.
 The claviform shell contains strong axial ribs, crossed by narrower spiral cords, and lacks a sutural cord.
-The elongate-ovate aperture measures about ⅓ of the total length of the shell.
+The elongate-ovate aperture measures about a third of the total length of the shell.
 The lip shows a strong varix.

 Species

 Species within the genus Darrylia include: